7 Best Bushcraft Gear For Crafting Useful Tools & Shelters

 4. Flint and Striker

-I never leave the house without a survival lighter, and I keep a pack of stormproof matches in every backpack I own.
+I never leave the house without a survival lighter and keep a pack of stormproof matches in every backpack I own.

 Plus, I bring a fire striker on most trips.